-Planning agreements are separate from, but complement the City's Contributions Plans levied in accordance with section 7.11 and 7.12 of the Environmental Planning and Assessment Act 1979 and section 61 of the City of Sydney Act 1988.
+Planning agreements are separate from, but complement development contributions levied in accordance with section 7.11 and 7.12 of the Act and section 61 of the City of Sydney Act 1988 (for certain historic development consents).
+In these guidelines all references to contributions under s 7.12 of the Act are taken to include any applicable contributions under s 61 of the City of Sydney Act 1988.